grycap/scar/examples/README.md

 * [FFmpeg](https://ffmpeg.org/), a tool to transcode and manipulate videos.
 * [ImageMagick](https://www.imagemagick.org), a tool to manipulate images.
 * [MrBayes](http://mrbayes.sourceforge.net/), a scientific application for bayesian inference of Phylogeny.
+* [Theano](http://deeplearning.net/software/theano/), a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.

 Are you using SCAR for another application?
 Let us know by creating an issue.